-The authors received essential assistance from staff at the Program in Criminal Justice Policy and Management: Mairgreg Agen, Stephen Brimley, Edward Gomeau, Gillian Thomson, and Melissa Weintraub.
+The authors received essential assistance from staff at the Program in Criminal Justice Policy and Management: Mairgreg Agen, Stephen Brimley, Edward M. Gomeau, Gillian Thomson, and Melissa Weintraub.
 Their contributions, especially to the survey analysis and literature search, are woven throughout the final product.

-We are especially grateful to our funder, the National Institute of Justice (Office of Justice Programs, U.S. Department of Justice), for seeing the value in our proposed study.
-We hope and believe that their recognition of the need for research on Indian Country policing-as evidenced by their support of this study and others-will contribute to tribes' efforts to improve policing, public safety, and the quality of life in their communities.
+We are especially grateful to our funder, the National Institute of Justice (Office of Justice Programs, U.S. Department of Justice), for seeing the value of the study that we proposed.
+We hope, and believe, that their recognition of the need for research on Indian Country policing-as evidenced by their support of this study and others-will contribute to tribes' efforts to improve policing, public safety, and the quality of life in their communities.